-I got a tree with least overfitting.
-The AUC score it results on the training is 0.819 and the test is 0.818.
+I got a tree with the least overfitting.
+The AUC score results on the training are 0.819 and the test is 0.818.
 The number of leaves of the tree is 9 and the depth is 4, much smaller than the base tree while returning us a higher testing score.

 The smaller decision tree is easier to present and interpret.
 Here’s the visualization:

 This tree diagram would be more powerful in interpretation if the features' meaning is not masked.